lavanda888boy/OOP_labs/Lab_4/README.md

     The car cannot be lifted to another level and has to leave the parking.
   3. `Electric car with a charged battery` comes to the parking;
     The car is parked and charged, then leaves.
-  4. `Electric car` with a low battery comes to the parking;
+  4. `Electric car with a low battery' comes to the parking;
     The car is parked, charged and then service manager supplies the chargers.
   5. `Disability car` comes to the parking;
     The car for people with disabilities is being parked, then leaves.